 When the host wants to send a PAUSE control frame, it asserts the Transmit Pause Request (TPAUSERQ).
 When a request is detected, the control module waits for the current transmission to end.
-After that it starts transmitting the PAUSE control frame by asserting the Transmit Packet Start Frame (TxStartFrm), and by providing the appropriate control data.
-SendingCtrlFrm is used for instructing the Transmit function (TX Ethernet MAC) to pad and to append the FCS.
+It then starts transmitting the PAUSE control frame by asserting the Transmit Packet Start Frame (TxStartFrm) and providing the appropriate control data.
+Sending CtrlFrm is used to instruct the Transmit function (TX Ethernet

+MAC) to pad and append the FCS.
 The transmit Pause Frame End (TxEndFrm) is asserted at the end to inform the host that a Pause request was sent.